Kinrany/kinrany.dev/src/experience.md

 **September 2020 - October 2020** - Zebrainy, backend developer.
 TypeScript, C#, IdentityServer4, MongoDB, Firebase, ffmpeg.

 Wrote and deployed five small-but-not-quite-micro services.
-HTTP and docker-compose, no message queue.
+(HTTP and docker-compose, no message queue.)
-Each had a single purpose: for example, one would distribute users into A/B testing groups according to a configuration in Firebase.

-Wrote a couple of scripts for validating IdentityServer4 auth tokens and for converting videos into a streamable format.
+Wrote a couple of scripts for IdentityServer4 auth token validation and for converting videos into a streamable format.

 **March 2020 - September 2020** - Strelka Institute, backend developer.
 TypeScript, PostgreSQL.